grafana/agent/docs/sources/flow/reference/components/otelcol.extension.jaeger_remote_sampling.md

 ### source block

-The `source` block configures the method of retrieving the Jaeger remote sampling document that is served from the servers specified by the `grpc` and `http` blocks.
+The `source` block configures the method of retrieving the Jaeger remote sampling document that is served by the servers specified in the `grpc` and `http` blocks.

 The following arguments are supported: